basil08/basil08.github.io/content/bookshelf.md

 27. {{<ds sum="**Losing My Virginity: An Autobiography | Sir Richard Branson**">}}
 An autobiography of one of UK's most successful businessman, enterpreneur and humanitarian.
 I first heard about him mentioned in Peter Thiel's _Zero To One_ and then saw this book in my local library.
 Truly inspiration and mind boggling.

-Branson, born in a middle class family, had an average school life, started a magazine in his teens, then a record shop called "Virgin Records", and then "Virgin Airlines", and then...
+Branson, born in a middle class family, had an average school life, started a magazine in his teens, then a record shop called "Virgin Records", and then "Virgin Atlantic", and then...
 (Iykyk).
 Most people view him as flamboyant and frivolous for his around the world hot-air balloon trips and walking around with super models.
 Yes, he is eccentric but here, he bares himself for us.
 Beyond all that, he is a responsible family man.
 A lover and a doting father.
 The very incarnate of what every man wants to be.

 Branson inspired me to start a magazine and I learnt so much about desktop publishing and the nuances of publishing.
 And, got introduced to Mike Oilfield's _beautiful_ album _["Tubular Bells"](https://open.spotify.com/album/0a3YQpBnRzJzNktOjb6Dum)_ (highly recommended).
 His Necker Island resort is _love_.